Most people become conscious of their age very early – sometimes even 20-year-olds cry on their birthdays and feel shame when asked how old they are.

-Question is, why?
+Why?
 Age is not something you can control.
 Therefore, it’s like being ashamed that it’s snowing outside.
 Natural law is omnipresent and 100% unbreakable, at least by humans.

-The truth is that what really scares most people is not exactly age, but the fear that you are missing something.
+The truth is that what really scares people is not exactly age, but the fear that you are missing something.
 The fear that you’re not doing what you are supposed to be doing.
 This often results in self-hatred that can be simply summarized as the “I am just not good enough.” feeling.

-Of course, age is still a factor and if you start weightlifting at 50, you won’t be a world record holder unless you compete in the so-called “masters” which are designed for older people.
+You can get into weightlifting when you are 40 or 50 and still acquire tremendous strength even as a natural.
+Of course, age is still a factor.
+If you start weightlifting at 50, you won’t be a world record holder unless you compete in the so-called “masters divisions” which are designed for older people.

 Are the older lifters using anabolic steroids?

 However, progress can be achieved even when you’re natural.
-In the video below you can hear the story of a “grandma” that can deadlift 215 lbs at 105 lbs bodyweight.
+In the video below, you can hear the story of a “grandma” that can deadlift 215lbs at 105lbs bodyweight.
 That’s over two times her bodyweight.